vuestorefront/vue-storefront/packages/core/docs/advanced/logging.md

 ];
 ```

-If not explicitly changed, logging level depends on the current environment variable `NODE_ENV`:
+If not explicitly changed, the logging level depends on the current environment variable `NODE_ENV`:

 - `development` or `dev` defaults to `warn`,
 - `production` or `prod` defaults to `error`,